fabiocosta0305/peppercarrot_fate/characters.md

 ## Thyme

 Thyme is the oldest of the remaining witches of Chaosah.
+She leads the Chaosah Witches with fear and domination.

 ### Aspects: